Home 2026-08-18T14:09:09+10:00

 2017

 Valerie taught Yoga at Mura Pathway to Wellness, Canberra, various Canberra Aged Care Homes and the Australian Institute Aboriginal Torres Strait Islander Studies.
 Her writing course “From A Dream to A Book” was on the curriculum at Canberra University Evening College.
-Story Healing sessions continued through Canberra RSL facilities where she mentored and crafted the life stories of many inspiring people.
+Life Stories sessions continued through Canberra RSL facilities where she mentored and crafted the life stories of many inspiring people.
 Most excitingly, “The Story Behind the Story – biography of a Navajo Medicine Man”, her third book found a UK publisher Austin MacCauley to be released in Australia in January 2018 and in the US in July 2018.